 “But it was easy for him to win the World Cup.
 There were only seven games!

-Wouldn’t that then make it just as easier for the 31 other coaches to win it?
+Wouldn’t that then make it just as easy for the 31 other coaches to win it?

 “But he only knows about German players!”